privacybydesign/pbdf-website/pages/pages-root-folder/index-en.md

 running.
 Pilots are now being prepared with the help of a number of other parties, among which:

+ * [SIDN](https://www.sidn.nl/?language_id=2) for extending usage and
+   improving availability of IRMA, also in the long run.

  * The [Radboud University](https://www.ru.nl/english/), for (strong)
    authentication of student and employees and for digital signing of, e.g., examination grades.